Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 <details><summary></summary>
 <img src="docs/testing/contact_address_map.png">
 </details>

-5. As a User I can create a booking by selecting a date and time so that I can reserve my table
+5. I want a site I can request a booking by selecting a time and date so that I can reserve a table

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |